frankzkzhu/TASoft/index.md

 ### TASoft LLC will use this space for news, announcements, and all related events.
 On June 1, 2022
-- It seems like the mega cap stocks are very high volatility as well.
+- It seems like the mega cap stocks are very high volatile as well.
 Will get them covered as well!
 TASoft LLC now covers entire US stock market!

 On June 1, 2022
 - TASoft LLC now has its production line in place and ready to share forecasting datawith the world!